North Las Vegas, Nevada: Economy

 Bigelow Aerospace is headquartered in North Las Vegas.
 Traditionally, manufacturing, industrial and warehouse distribution companies have dominated the local market.
-However, high-tech businesses, including solar and green technology, and custom manufacturing facilities are moving to North Las Vegas.
+High-tech businesses, including solar and green technology, and custom manufacturing facilities are moving to North Las Vegas.

-On May 12, 2019 Amazon opened a 850,000-square-foot fulfillment center in North Las Vegas which currently employs more than 1,500 people.
+On May 12, 2019, Amazon opened a 850,000-square-foot fulfillment center in North Las Vegas which currently employs more than 1,500 people.
 In October 2019 Sephora opened a 715,000-square-foot distribution center in North Las Vegas.

+As construction began on the nearby Brightline West highspeed railroad project, PCM Railone AG announced in June 2024 that they would build a production facility for concrete ties and open a North American headquarters in North Las Vegas.

 Florence McClure Women's Correctional Center, Nevada's only female correctional facility, is located in North Las Vegas.